Short-wavelength mesophases in the ground states of core-softened particles in two-dimensions: Introduction

 Within this context, our work aims to present a systematic study of the self-assembling process in a 2D soft-core cluster forming model frustrated by a hard-core interaction.
-In order to do so, we consider a two dimensional GEM-4 model combined with an inverse power-law potential, as an effective hard-core interaction, and compute the exact classical ground state phase diagram, using as running parameters the density and the relative intensity between the GEM-4 interaction and the short-range power-law repulsion.
-Our results shows that the soft-core scenario, when the transition between clusters with increasing occupancy occurs as the density is increased, is significantly modified even when the size of the hard-core is relatively small.
-To be specific, the maximum cluster occupancy attained decreases rapidly with the size of the hard-core while a plethora of new single particle phases, not present in the phase diagram of the GEM-4 model, are developed.
-Finally, we would like to remark that, differently from previously studied scenarios in which the interparticle distance is much smaller than the distance between clusters, in our case the orientational order of the clusters is a non-trivial feature of the self assembling process.
-This makes the orientational order of the cluster states to vary along the phase diagram.
+In order to do so, we consider a two-dimensional {model with a core-softened potential that combines the {generalized exponential model} with exponent 4 (GEM-4) and an inverse power-law potential with exponent 6 -- a similar core-softened potential was considered in a previous study \cite{Caprini2018} that investigated cluster-crystal ground-states in much higher densities and much lower effective hard-core sizes than those considered in the present work.
+We compute in detail the classical ground-state phase diagram, using density and the relative strength of the two repulsive terms as running parameters.
+Our results show that the hard-core interaction significantly modifies the soft-core scenario of clusters with increasing occupancy.
+The maximum cluster occupancy decreases rapidly with the hard-core size, while a plethora of new single-particle phases emerge, which are not present in the pure GEM-4 model.
+Furthermore, we explore the intermediate regime where both interactions act on comparable scales, making the orientational order of the clusters a non-trivial feature that varies along the phase diagram.}

-The paper is organized as follows, in Sect.~\ref{model} we introduce the model studied and the method employed for the determination of the classical ground state of the system.
-The Sect.~\ref{results} shows the results obtained for the phase diagram of the system, initially implementing the direct energy minimization for pure phases only and, in a second moment, including the possibility of coexistence between different phases.
-Moreover, a detailed description of the phases stabilized by the system is presented making evident the rich physical behavior of the system studied.
-Finally, Sect.~\ref{conclusions} is devoted to present our final remarks and conclusions.
+The paper is organized as follows. { In Sect.~\ref{model} we introduce the model and the methods used to determine the classical ground state.
+Sect.~\ref{results} presents a detailed description of the stabilized phases and their location in the phase diagram, first from direct energy minimization of pure phases and then allowing for phase coexistence; this section also includes a correction to the phase diagram based on simulations.} Finally, Sect.~\ref{conclusions} is devoted to present our final remarks and conclusions.